BozinovskiDaniel/personal-site/content/articles/minimum-window-substring/index.md

 <br>

 After this, we perform a while loop which acts to minimise the length of substring by continuing to iterate if the chars we have is equal to the chars we need.
 If so, we update the current result if the length of the substring is less than the current result length.
-We then remove the left most character from our currWindow, and if this was apart of countT, we simply decrement the chars that we have.
+We then remove the left most character from our `currWindow`, and if this was apart of `countT`, we simply decrement the chars that we have.

 We repeat this until we have reached the end of the string with our right pointer.